-As expected, the vast majority of construction workers in manual roles interviewed in Scotland were male: just one female worker was interviewed.
-Male dominance is greater in the survey sample (UK - 99.3%) than in the UK construction workforce as a whole (89.6% male)2, as this survey does not include those in office-based roles within the construction industry (either administrative or professional, where the incidence of female workers is higher) and interviews were conducted on relatively large construction sites (valued at £250,000+, with at least 10 workers), thereby excluding female construction workers on small building sites and maintenance and repair (especially for residential properties).
+As expected, the vast majority of construction workers in manual roles interviewed were male (99.3%).
+Male dominance is greater in the survey sample than in the UK construction workforce as a whole $(89.0\% \text{ male})^2$, as this survey does not include those in office-based roles within the construction industry (either administrative or professional, where the incidence of female workers is higher) and interviews were conducted on relatively large construction sites (valued at £250,000+, with at least 10 workers), thereby excluding female construction workers on small building sites and maintenance and repair (especially for residential properties).
 The UK workforce as a whole (across all sectors) has a more equal gender split with 53.5% of the workforce being male and 46.5% being female.

-Figures 4 & 5 detail the demographic profile (age and ethnicity) of the 2012 sample of construction workers in Scotland, presenting comparative data from the 2007 survey and the UK construction workforce.
-Further UK-wide breakdowns are presented in Appendix Tables 1 & 2.
+Figures 4 & 5 detail the demographic profile (age and ethnicity) of the 2012 sample of construction workers, presenting comparative data from the 2007 survey and statistics available from the Labour Force Survey; other official statistics for the construction workforce in the UK; and the UK workforce as a whole.
+Further breakdowns are presented in Appendix Tables 1 & 2.